RodrigueDaniel/Calculator/README.md

 - Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division.
 - User Input: Prompts the user to input two numbers and choose an arithmetic operation.
 - Error Handling: Handles division by zero gracefully.

+# Technologies Used
+- Python: The main programming language used for developing the calculator.